VuQuynh27/Converting-NFA-to-DFA-and-DFA-minimizing/README.md

 ## ***Modules***:

-* Automaton: a class-based module that represents a Deterministic Finite Automaton.
+* Automaton: a class-based module that represents a Finite Automaton.
 Has a class attributes, a list of states, a list of alphabets, a string for the initial state and a list final states, and a transition table represented as a nested dictionary.
 * ReadNFA: a functional-based module that contains functions for reading a jff file given its name, and returns an instance of a NFA given the information.
 * NFAtoDFA: a functional-based module that contains functions for converting NFA to complete DFA.
 * ReadFile: a functional-based module that contains functions for reading a jff file given its name, and returns an instance of a DFA given the information.